Owais-bin-Sultan/EmpowerHer/EmpowerHer/README.md

-# EmpowerHer: A Web Platform for Rural Women Entrepreneurs in Pakistan
+# FOrever: A Web Platform for Rural Women Entrepreneurs in Pakistan

 About the Project